414owen/Nutmeg-Core/README.md

 ### Styles:

 Now, this doesn't look very nice.
 I think we'll need some spacing.
-Styles in nutmeg are javascript objects, these objects can have dependencies, so you can create complicated styles by only adding one or two lines of code.
+Styles in Nutmeg are javascript objects, these objects can have dependencies, so you can create complicated styles by only adding one or two lines of code.
 Remember, javascript doesn't support dashes ('-') in object names, so all properties look like camel-cased CSS.